alainw68/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 ls
 ~~~

 Once you change into this directory and list the contents.
 We will need to look for our interface name.
+Remember to copy that Interface name, you will need it later.

 - Display network info: